tldr-pages/tldr/pages/common/gist.md

 `gist -l`

-- Update existing gists with the `GIST_ID` in the URL:
+- Use the id from the gist URL to modify or include a file:

 `gist -u {{GIST_ID}} {{file.txt}}`